 I like to do my campaigns by zip code.
 If you live in a small market and don’t have many searches for a particular zip code you can use the entire city or county name.
 Whichever is most relevant.

 Use what is most comfortable for you.
 I typically see Google leads cost agents between $10-70 per lead.
 Usually the smaller the market the less expensive the leads cost.
 This will be sort of a trial and error thing.
 It also depends how well your landing page converts.
 If the site isn’t compelling enough, the cost per lead will be higher.

 I run the following extensions.
 Google will only use one extension at a time.
-Google automatically determines which extension to run most often after experimenting which ones improve the conversion of the ad.
+Google automatically determines which extension to run most often after experimenting with which ones improve the conversion of the ad.

 The best extension to use in my opinion.
 This is a must-use.
 Breakdown the zip code or market you’re using into smaller sub-markets.
-I typically receive more traffic and results from these sitelink extensions than the actual ad itself.
+I typically receive more traffic and results from these Sitelink extensions than the actual ad itself.

-Similar to a sitelink extension in that it shows up below your actual advertisement, however, they are not clickable.
+Similar to a Sitelink extension in that it shows up below your actual advertisement, however, they are not clickable.
 These just give the user more information about your services or what the ad promotes.
 These help increase the results of your main advertisement.

 Setup Ad Group

 Ad groups are groups of ads that you want categorized together.
 I typically setup an ad group for each zip code.
 Within that ad group you can create one or more ads, with different headlines and descriptions so you can split test which is most effective.